vkdolea/age-system/README.md

 ### Features to be implemented
 - Create stat block view for characters (based on NPC stats on AGE books).
-- Add The Expanse setup.
-- Add The Expanse conditions.
-- Add The Expanse Churn.
-- Add The Expanse spaceship sheet (set as Actor).
-- When attacking a token, indicate Hit or Miss by comparing the roll against token's/enemy's Defense score.
-- Add Alt + Click on test/damage rolls to add modifiers (constants or extra die).
 - Add Dynamic Effects support to Actors.
 - Add support to Organizations (as Actors).